About Us

 The Membership Committee takes care of sangha members and strives to encourage individuals who are interested in the practice, activities and work of PSZC to join as sustaining members.
 We welcome people to the sangha and express appreciation to sangha members.
 Contact: membership@pszc.org.

 The Programs Committee is responsible for developing the annual program calendar and subsequent monthly schedule of events and activities.
-Anyone is welcome at our meetings, and ideas for new Zen Center programs are always welcome anytime.
 Contact: programs@pszc.org.

 Created in 2022, the Steering Committee serves to maintain the vision of the Abbot, Board and Sangha in developing the Zen Center and grounds.
 It coordinates the efforts of the Building Committee and the Grounds Committee so the overall result is comprehensive and meets the PSZC mission, goals and values.